SonicOrcaModding/S2HD/README.md

 * A decompilation of Sonic 2 HD.

-* Decomp done in one hour.
+* Initial decomp done in one hour.

 # Tools used